How Jazz Record Collecting Happened

 The 50′s musicians playing small groups itself is a story, musicians plucked out of large dance bands, work around union restrictions, a free college education for troops returning from military service – musical education, the musical training found in army marching bands (Sergeant Cannonball Adderley, ‘ten..shun!), radio stations that allowed musicians to hear other musicians, live jazz clubs, and the evolution of music to listen to not just to dance to.
 And the financing – royalties system and record label contracts that enabled musicians to afford to continue playing.

-All of this might have happened and today we would be none the wiser, but for recording technology: the new valve-based German Telefunken U47 and AKG C12 microphones replacing puny ribbon mics, Ampex tape recorders, durable magnetic tape, Scully lathes and record mastering technology And of course the sound engineer heros that deployed the technology – Rudy van Gelder, Roy du Nann, Richard Bock, Tom Dowd, employed by the entrepreneurs that put together the independent record companies and labels to promote and sell recorded jazz: Alfred Lion, Bob Weinstock, Lester Koenig, Orin Keepnews.
+All of this might have happened and today we would be none the wiser, but for recording technology: the new valve-based German Telefunken U47 and AKG C12 microphones replacing puny ribbon mics.
+Innovation drives improvement in Ampex tape recorders, durable magnetic tape, Scully lathes and record mastering technology And of course the sound engineer heros that deployed the technology – Rudy van Gelder, Roy du Nann, Richard Bock, Tom Dowd, employed by the entrepreneurs that put together the independent record companies and labels to promote and sell recorded jazz: Alfred Lion, Bob Weinstock, Lester Koenig, Orin Keepnews.
+Not to forget the tiny record divisions of the giant movie companies like Columbia, United Artists and MGM.

-The magical era of record pressing by pressing plants and vinyl pressing machines.
-All feeding the demand for home listening, made possible by home ownership of affordable radiograms and portable record players.
-The fruit of free market enterprise, whilst the only contribution of Government was to imprison some of the musicians for minor narcotics offences.
+The magical era of record pressing by pressing plants and vinyl pressing machines, the commercial enablers, record shops, facilitate exchange of value – money for records, all feeding the demand for home listening, made possible by home ownership of affordable radiograms and portable record players.
+The fruit of free market enterprise, whilst the only contribution of Government was to imprison some of the musicians for unremarkable narcotics possession offences, and to look for opportunities to leech on trade through taxes.

 And so it came to pass:

-Not to forget mention in passing of the transaction enabling Paypal service, and the wonders of the world’s postal delivery services, obstructed by grasping tax-collectors.
+Not to forget mention the transaction enabling Paypal service, and the world’s struggling postal delivery services, slowed further by tax-collectors holding record movements to ransom.

 The Time Machine

-And the essential home vinyl listening sytem, all British components (apart from the Dynavector Japanese cartridge).
-Todays ”time machine” that takes you back to 1956, in its Victorian London home setting (1890-2013).
+And the essential home vinyl listening sytem, all British precision-engineered components (apart from the Dynavector Japanese cartridge).
+Todays “time machine” that takes you back to 1956, in its Victorian London home setting (1890-2015).

 Amen